dralxs/paikan/README.md

 ## Introduction

 The malware I am currently trying to make is a rootkit that works on windows system.
-It is called **Paikan** in reference to the book "La nuit des temps" of René Barjavel.
+It is called **Paikan** in reference to the book "La nuit des temps" by René Barjavel.

 ### Hooking